A-NZ-PEPPOL/Draft-artefacts-for-review/README.md

 # Draft-artefacts-for-review
-This repository contains draft documentation/artefacts that are open for feedback.
-We will send formal communications within conexts and/or instructions when inviting comments and will use links to this repository to avoid spamming your inbox.
+This repository contains draft documentation/artefacts that under review / development.
+They may not be final draft and should not be assumed to be candidates for formal releases.

+When seeking feedback, the A-NZ Peppol Authorities will send formal communication with context and/or instructions.
+Interested parties are welcome to use these materials to get detailed information on particular topics.

 # What's inside (in development)